A short proof of the straightening theorem: Preliminaries and recollections

 is a Quillen adjunction with respect to the cartesian model structures. \end{theorem}

-To prove the theorem (which we do in Section \ref{sec:basechange}) it will suffice to check that $f^*$ sends cartesian anodynes to weak equivalences.
+This result originally appeared in Nguyen's thesis \cite[Proposition 3.2.6]{Nguyenthesis}: To prove it (which we do in Section \ref{sec:basechange}, see Theorem \ref{thm:leftfibrightQuillenrestate} specifically) it suffices to check that $f^*$ sends cartesian anodynes to weak equivalences.
 For the case of marked right anodynes this is a consequence of the following result:

 \begin{proposition} For $T \rightarrow S$ right anodyne and $X \rightarrow S$ a left fibration, the morphism $T \times_{S} X \rightarrow X$ in $\sSet$ is right anodyne.
 Similarly, for $T \rightarrow S$ marked right anodyne and $X \rightarrow S$ a marked cocartesian fibration the morphism $T \times_{S} X \rightarrow X$ in $\mSet$ is cartesian anodyne. \end{proposition}